 What are Human Rights?

-The Human Rights Act 1998.
-This requires all UK law to comply with the European Convention on Human Rights of 1950 (and its First and Sixth Protocols), makes the Convention enforceable in UK courts, and requires the judiciary to interpret domestic law so as to comply with the Convention.
+The Human Rights Act requires all UK law to comply with the European Convention on Human Rights of 1950 (and its First and Sixth Protocols).
+It makes the Convention enforceable in UK courts, and requires the judiciary to interpret domestic law so as to comply with the Convention.